-Due to the experience gained in Cuba with more than two centuries of medical benefits, Cuban health services and especially ophthalmology have gained national and international prestige, not only because of the high scientific and technical quality of the human capital involved, but also because the trustworthiness and ethics of those who, based on clinical method, prescribe the indispensable means for a truthful diagnosis, free of profits at the expense of unnecessary medical services.
+Due to the experience gained in Cuba in more than two centuries of medical benefits, Cuban health services and especially ophthalmology have gained national and international prestige, not only because of the high scientific and technical quality of the human capital involved, but also because the trustworthiness and ethics of those who, based on clinical method, prescribe the indispensable means for a truthful diagnosis, free of profits at the expense of unnecessary medical services.

-The Cuban Institute of Ophthalmology Ramón Pando Ferrer is a national and international reference center for the specialty of ophthalmology and the guiding center for teaching, with prestigious specialists and professors, hose knowledge and experiences can be exchanged at national and international level specialists.
+The Cuban Institute of Ophthalmology Ramón Pando Ferrer is a national and international reference center for the specialty of ophthalmology and the guiding center for teaching, with prestigious specialists and professors, whose knowledge and experiences can be exchanged at national and international level specialists.

 Medical care includes diagnosis, treatment and surgical solutions.
 Emergency, ambulatory and hospital services are also offered.